Helen Storrow: Saturday evening girls

-Helen was inspired by Guerrier's desire to impart her knowledge of art and literature to the young women of the North End, taking an avid interest in Guerrier's work, and using her connections to generate funding, and attract speakers to the club.
-A naturally exuberant, enthusiastic woman, during the club's early years Helen became a familiar figure, forming lasting friendships with several of the girls, and providing the club with invaluable financial support.
+Storrow was inspired by Guerrier's desire to impart her knowledge of art and literature to the young women of the North End, taking an avid interest in Guerrier's work, and using her connections to generate funding, and attract speakers to the club.
+A naturally exuberant, enthusiastic woman, during the club's early years Storrow became a familiar figure, forming lasting friendships with several of the girls, and providing the club with invaluable financial support.
 The Storrows would later personally finance the college education of several young men and women from the Saturday Girls Club, the North Bennet school, and various settlement houses they patronized.
-Believing that the young women would benefit from time spent in the countryside, Helen also provided them with a summer camp at Wingaersheek Beach in West Gloucester, Massachusetts.
+Believing that the young women would benefit from time spent in the countryside, Storrow also provided them with a summer camp at Wingaersheek Beach in West Gloucester, Massachusetts.

-During a tour of Europe in 1906, funded by Helen, Guerrier and her partner, Edith Brown, had an epiphany – they would return to America and develop a pottery.
+During a tour of Europe in 1906, funded by Storrow, Guerrier and her partner, Edith Brown, had an epiphany – they would return to America and develop a pottery.
 The enterprise would be operated by Brown, Guerrier, and the Saturday Girls, providing the young women with employment and a skill set.
-Helen readily agreed to subsidize the venture and the Paul Revere Pottery was born.
+Storrow readily agreed to subsidize the venture and the Paul Revere Pottery was born.
 In 1908, she purchased a large townhouse at 18 Hull Street to serve as the club's new headquarters; the pottery and kiln were erected in the basement.
 The operation was wholly run by the Saturday Girls.
 They produced and decorated the pottery, operated the kiln, ran the store in Boston where their wares were sold and, later on, they also conducted pottery classes.
-Helen, Guerrier, and Brown, agreed that an aesthetically pleasing atmosphere should surround the girls.
+Storrow, Guerrier, and Brown, agreed that an aesthetically pleasing atmosphere should surround the girls.
 Accordingly, their rooms were always filled with "fresh flowers and bright light," and as they worked, the young women were treated to "dramatic readings and soothing music" performed by the children of well-to-do families who patronized the pottery.
 They produced a wide variety of objects, including pitchers, vases, inkwells, plates, bowls, and even lamps.

 The Saturday Girls regularly staged theatricals, operettas, recitals, and folk dancing exhibitions, to raise additional funds for the pottery.
-Helen personally instructed the girls in the art of folk dancing.
+Storrow personally instructed the girls in the art of folk dancing.
 Their performances were attended by leading Boston philanthropists and patrons of the arts, among them Isabella Stewart Gardner.
 While their productions met with great success, the girls often resented the supercilious attitude of their wealthy benefactors.
 As previously stated, in the early 20th century many wealthy Americans, including some supporters of the Saturday Girls Club, viewed Italian, Irish and Jewish immigrants as inherently ignorant, either unable or unwilling to comprehend cultural and intellectual subjects, and unlikely to benefit from advanced education.